-Couple arrested after 3 children found living in plywood box for years
+Couple Arrested After 3 Children Found Living in Plywood Box for Years

-JOSHUA TREE, Calif. – Two parents were arrested after their three children were discovered living in a box among feces and trash outside a trailer in Joshua Tree, California, deputies said Thursday.
+JOSHUA TREE, Calif.-- Two parents were arrested after their three children were discovered living in a box among feces and trash outside a trailer just east of Joshua Tree, deputies said Thursday.

+San Bernardino County sheriff's officials released this image of a plywood box three children were allegedly forced in to live on a property near Joshua Tree on March 1, 2018.
+San Bernardino County sheriff's officials released this image of a plywood box three children were allegedly forced in to live on a property near Joshua Tree on March 1, 2018.

 The children - ages 14, 13 and 11 - told authorities they'd been living in a plywood box for about four years, the San Bernardino County Sheriff's Department said in a news release.
 The makeshift structure measured 20 feet long, 10 feet wide and 4 feet high, authorities said.